syzygy1/tb/README.md

 --stats  (or -s)
 Save statistics.
 Statistics are written to $RTBSTATSDIR/KQRvKR.txt or to ./KQRvKR.txt if $RTBSTATSDIR is not set.

+--disk  (or -d)
+Reduce RAM usage during compression.
+This takes a bit more time because tables are temporarily saved to disk. **This option is necessary to generate 6-piece tables on systems with 16 GB RAM.** This option is not needed on system with 24 GB RAM or more.

 **Usage:** `rtbver KQRvKR`   (or `rtbverp KRPvKR`)
 Verifies consistency of KQRvKR.rtbw and KQRvKR.rtbz.
 This should detect